hardy-pham/Inertial-Guidance-Dev-System/README.md

     3. Run the following command:
         - git clone https://github.com/h6pham8/Inertial-Guidance-Dev-System.git

-3. Install necessary modules listed above
+3. Install necessary modules listed above in Module Requirements
     - Note: Other modules such as time, csv, sys, etc., do not need to be downloaded as it comes loaded with Python already

 4. Run the GUI